Policy Improvement Reinforcement Learning

 Training Efficiency

 Training Efficiency Analysis.
-PIPO adds 12.0% to 19.3% computational overhead per step.
-Despite this, PIPO achieves target accuracies in significantly less total wall-clock time compared to standard GRPO, proving its practical efficiency.
+PIPO achieves target accuracies in significantly less total wall-clock time compared to standard GRPO, proving its practical efficiency.

 Conclusion

 In this work, we address a limitation of existing RLVR: optimization relies on step-wise advantage signals without explicitly verifying whether updates yield genuine policy improvement over time.
-This objective mismatch causes gradient sensitivity explosion and mode collapse in sparse-reward reasoning tasks.
+This objective mismatch causes gradient sensitivity explosion and training instability, in sparse-reward reasoning tasks.

 To address this, we introduce PIRL (Policy Improvement Reinforcement Learning), which reframes post-training as the maximization of expected inter-iteration performance gains.
 We further propose PIPO (Policy Improvement Policy Optimization), a closed-loop framework that operationalizes PIRL through a retrospective verification mechanism.